stephenh/stephenh.github.com/_posts/2010-07-22-dammit-mysql.markdown

 You are reduced to making one of them `nullable`, e.g. `parent.current_child_id`, and then creating a partially-valid `Parent` and fully-valid `Child`, forcing your ORM to flush to SQL, then going back and updating `Parent` to point to the new `Child`, and doing a final flush+commit.

 [MySQL](http://www.mysql.com) still doesn't have deferred foreign key constraints, [PostgreSQL](http://www.postgresql.org) has had them for as long as I've used it.
+Even SQLite [has](http://www.sqlite.org/foreignkeys.html#fk_deferred) deferred foreign keys constraints.

 No Deferred Unique Key Constraints
 ----------------------------------